 - Canvas Durability

-The All Living Things Duel Level Ramp Habitat, is one of the more interesting solutions for housing two guinea pigs.
+The All Living Things Duel Level Ramp Habitat (Buy Online), is one of the more interesting solutions for housing two guinea pigs.
 The dual level design makes this cage the best choice for people with limited space, but who really want to house two guinea pigs in the same cage.
 The cage has an overall living space of about 6.8 square feet with 3.4 square feet of living space on each level.
-While the total living space might be a little less than the ideal amount, this cage has clearly been designed with two guinea pigs in mind.
+While the total living space might be a little less than the ideal amount, this 2 level guinea pig cage has clearly been designed with two guinea pigs in mind.

 The two cages are connected via a ramp through a hole in the floor of the top cages bedding pan.
 The hole is more than large enough to allow the two guinea pigs to move from one level to the next with ease.
 This setup will also allow the two guinea pigs to establish separate territories which can help reduce any conflicts.
-And unlike other enclosures that use dividers, the two level design will keep the guinea pigs out of each others line of sight.
-This will even further reduce their stress and anxiety levels.
+And unlike other enclosures that use dividers, this multi level guinea pig cage design will help keep your guinea pig’s out of each others line of sight.
+Whch can go a long way towards further reducing their stress and anxiety levels.

 The cage can be easily accessed using the two large doors with one on each level, allowing you to tend to your guinea pigs no matter what level they might be on.
 Another nice feature of this cage is that you can stack another dual level cage system on top of this one.
 That will give you enough space for up to four guinea pigs, in the same amount of floor space needed for just one cage (3.5 square feet).